ITU-BDSA2024-GROUP18/Chirp/docs/report.md

 With a UML sequence diagram, illustrate the flow of messages and data through your Chirp! application.
 Start with an HTTP request that is send by an unauthorized user to the root endpoint of your application and end with the completely rendered web-page that is returned to the user.

 Make sure that your illustration is complete.
 That is, likely for many of you there will be different kinds of "calls" and responses.
 Some HTTP calls and responses, some calls and responses in C# and likely some more.
 (Note the previous sentence is vague on purpose.
 I want that you create a complete illustration.)

+Sequence diagram illustrating the flow of messages and data through Chirp! application, when an non-authorized user sends a HTTPS request to the root endpoint of our application.

+When an instance of CheepRepository invokes method ReadPublicTimeline() it will Query the database.
+Our application uses LINQ and Ef Core, which translates the query into SQL, and maps the result of the query to Cheep objects.

 ![Sequence diagram functionality/calls through _Chirp!_](images/Sequence.drawio%20(3).png)